 - Are the trainee's career plans specified in the application?

 - Is this supported by the trainee's academic record and the assessment provided by the three letters of reference?

 - Does the trainee have prior research experience and/or publications?

 - Is there a clear rationale supporting the need for the proposed training?

 - What is the sponsor's assessment of the applicant?

 Because the trainee receives only a stipend from the award, additional research support for the proposed project MUST come from the sponsor's laboratory.
 Therefore, the proposed project will likely be related to the sponsor's funded research.
 The sponsor should clarify the role that the applicant played in the development of the proposal, the relationship of the proposed project to ongoing research in the sponsor's laboratory, and how the project will contribute toward the training and career development of the applicant.

 - Does the mentor have the experience to direct the proposed research training, as evidenced by a track record regarding productivity, funding and prior trainees?

-- Does the mentor have adequate current funding to support the fellow's project?
+- Does the mentor have adequate current funding to support the trainee’s project?

-- Does the mentor provide a comprehensive training plan which incorporates career and developmental goals detailed in the applicant’s Individual Development Plan (IDP)?
-Will the mentor’s training plan facilitate the applicant's progress towards his/her research career goals?
+- Does the mentor demonstrate familiarity with the applicant’s career and developmental goals and provide a comprehensive training plan that supports the applicant's progress towards his/her research career goals?

 - Does the scientific environment in which the work will be done contribute to the probability of success for the training experience?